4 Frequently Asked Questions About Becoming a Caterer in Canada

 If you run your own business, the amount of money you can make as a caterer depends on how many events you cater and how much you charge for each one.
 Catering companies are paid on a per-event basis.
 And the amount of money a company makes per event varies widely depending on the type of event and the number of people attending.

-In general, catering companies can make an average profit of about 10 to 12 percent at events.4 (In contrast, restaurants make an average profit of about four to seven percent.)4 In 2017, annual revenues for catering companies in Canada ranged from about $30,000 to $5 million.7
+In general, catering companies can make an average profit of about 10 to 12 percent at events.
+(In contrast, the same source says that restaurants make an average profit of about four to seven percent.)
+In 2017, annual revenues for catering companies in Canada ranged from about $30,000 to $5 million.

 Take Your First Exciting Step